kerrynakayama/developintelligence_data_engineering/Day_02/LAB_05/LAB_05.md

  - build a normal recursive CTE query
  - build a recursive CTE that will visually describe the hierarchal nature of the data
- - Build a CTE to create a Fibonacci Sequence
  - use connect by instead of a recursive CTE to show hierarchy
  - visualize the hierarchal structure with a connect by

+ Bonus -  Build a CTE to create a Fibonacci Sequence

 *The data can be downloaded from the Files folder*